MrAhile/K8s-CKA/2-Workloads/daemonset.md

 ## Exercise

 1. Create the specification of a DaemonSet named *log*.
+Each pod must:
-Each pod must be based on the alpine:3.15 image they must be configured to read the log files located in */var/log/pods* on the node and stream them on their stdout
+- be based on the alpine:3.15 image
+- read the log files located in */var/log/pods* on the node it is running on
+- stream the log on its standard output

 Note: path of the log files to stream is /var/log/pods/\*/\*/\*.log